If you are looking for the steps for teachers to sync their ALL In Learning accounts with AWARE, see this article.

-Class rosters and students are automatically synced from AWARE into ALL In Learning.
+Class rosters and student synced are automatically synced from AWARE to ALL In Learning.

-Multiple Choice tests created in AWARE can be made available inside ALL In Learning to be graded with ALL In Learning’s easy bubble sheet scanning feature (with a doc cam or mobile device), with clickers, or with Engage & Learn.
-The data can then be sent back to AWARE.
+Multiple Choice tests created in AWARE can be graded with ALL In Learning's fast, easy grading options and the data can then be sent back to AWARE.

-AWARE and ALL In Learning are complementary.
-AWARE may be used for benchmarks by those admins who are used to AWARE's district-wide reporting, while ALL In Learning is focused on ease of use for teachers and can make grading those benchmarks easier, but really shines for the classroom-level student engagement, formative instruction, immediate feedback, and weekly PLC data that most impacts daily student learning.
+AWARE and ALL In Learning complement each other well!
+AWARE may be used for benchmarks by admins who are used to AWARE's district reporting, while ALL In Learning can make grading those benchmarks easier.
+In between benchmarks, ALL In Learning enables teachers and teams to drive student growth with daily formative assessments, student engagement, immediate feedback, weekly PLC data, and continuous standards-based progress monitoring.

 Things to Consider:

-Class rosters in ALL In Learning are meant to represent the students that are in the room, to facilitate using response pads as a class.
-We have seen some schools set up subgroup rosters within a class for AWARE reporting purposes instead of using a single complete roster, and since those divided class rosters come over to ALL In Learning as they appear in AWARE as separate rosters, the teacher would need to do some consolidation to be sure that they have a single class roster that represents the actual students in the classroom.
+- Class rosters in ALL In Learning are meant to represent the students that are in the room, to facilitate using response pads as a class.
+Some schools set up subgroup rosters within a class for AWARE reporting purposes instead of using a single complete roster and, since those divided class rosters come over to ALL In Learning as they appear in AWARE as separate rosters, the teacher would need to do some consolidation to be sure that they have a single class roster that represents the actual students in the classroom.

 First, Set Up the Connection on the ALL In Learning Side